LOADING ...

 I popped in on his one night,

-He had the group and was doing solo gigs now
+He had left the and was doing solo gigs now

-The hometown boy was performing in his hometown
+The boy was finally performing in his hometown

-I became a regular guest performer and when the hour
+I became a regular guest performer and when the cocktail

-piano player on, the manager at the hotel
+player moved on, the manager at the hotel

 It could not have come at a better

-As it turned out I graduated from college along solo'ing
+As it turned out I graduated from college with solo'ing

 If I was to Vietnam,

-I sure as hell was see it from a plane
+I sure as was gonna see it from a plane

-As it worked out, the war me by but
+As it out, the war passed me by but

 I was happy to have a steady job and income